MightyHelper/ppyd-gol/reports/main.typ

 - Para cada índice de rendimiento debe incluirse el análisis, la reflexión realizada y las conclusiones a las que han podido llegar.
 */

+Using the results from the *first sweep* (@sweep1), the deviation in iterations-per-second from those obtained with the initial state representation "mini.rle" was calculated. @sweep1-fig shows that the deviation was found to be less than 10%, leading to the conclusion that computation time is independent of the initial live cell count provided by different Run Length Encoded (RLE) patterns.

+#figure(
+  image("images/results/file.png"),
+  caption: [Bar chart comparing the iterations-per-second relative to the "mini.rle".]
+) <sweep1-fig>

 The following analysis was done with results obtained from the *second sweep* execution (@sweep2).

 As described previously, to evaluate the _weak scaling_, the number of processes and the grid size were increased proportionally.
-In the resulting graphs, it can be appreciated how the speed up improves with the number of cells per process.
+In the resulting graphs (@weak), it can be appreciated how the speed up improves with the number of cells per process.
 On the other hand, efficiency decreases with an increasing number of processes.
 However, the rate of this decrease diminishes as the number of cells per process rises.

 #figure(
+  grid(columns: (auto), row-gutter: 0.5%,
     image("images/results/weak_scale_2.png"),
+    [#align(center+horizon)[(a)]],
+    image("images/results/weak_scale_1.png"),
+    [#align(center+horizon)[(b)]]
+  ),
+  caption: [
-  caption: [Speedup obtained when evaluating weak scaling.]
+    Speedup (a) and efficiency (b) obtained when evaluating weak scaling.
+  ]
-) <weak-speed>
+) <weak>

 #figure(
-  image("images/results/weak_scale_1.png"),
+  grid(columns: (auto), row-gutter: 0.5%,
+    image("images/results/true_speedup_in_os.png"),
+    [(a)],
+    image("images/results/true_efficiency_in_os.png"),
+    [(b)]
+  ),
+  caption: [
-  caption: [Efficiency obtained when evaluating weak scaling.]
+    Speedup (a) and efficiency (b) obtained when evaluating strong scaling.
+  ]
-) <weak-efficiency>
+) <strong>

-// Conversely, to evaluate the _strong scaling_ process count was varied while keeping the total grid size constant.
+Conversely, to evaluate the _strong scaling_ process count was varied while keeping the total grid size constant (See @strong).
+Similarly to weak scaling, the speedup improves with the number of cells per process, and efficiency decreases with an increasing number of processes.
+With this rate diminishing as the number of cells per process rises.

-// #to-do[speedup]
-// #to-do[efficiency]
+// se comportó de forma similar al weak--->podemos robar
 @ips-os compares the outer (total) size with the achieved number of millisecond per iterations.
-The number of milliseconds per iterations increases with the outer size, and it can be seen that increasing number of nodes increases performance.
+The number of milliseconds per iterations increases with the outer size, and it can be seen that increasing number of nodes increases performance (since it reduces the necessary time until the next iteration).

 #figure(
   image("images/results/linear_in_os.png"),
   caption: [Scatter plot comparing the milliseconds per iterations with the outer size.]
 ) <ips-os>

-Using the results from the *first sweep* (@sweep1), the deviation in iterations-per-second from those obtained with the initial state representation "mini.rle" was calculated.
-The deviation was found to be less than 1%, leading to the conclusion that computation time is independent of the initial live cell count provided by different Run Length Encoded (RLE) patterns.

-#figure(
-  image("images/results/file.png"),
-  caption: [Bar chart comparing the iterations-per-second relative to the "mini.rle".]
-)

-@comm-idle illustrates the percentage of time allocated to computation, communication, and idle states across the *two sweeps*.
+@comm-idle illustrates the percentage of time allocated to computation, communication, and idle states across Sweep 2 described in @sweep2.
 It is evident that as the number of processes increases, the time spent on communication and idle states also increases.
 However, this time does not exceed the time spent on computation.

 #figure(
   image("images/results/communication.png"),
   caption: [Bar chart comparing allocated to computation, communication, and idle states.]
 ) <comm-idle>

+In @comm-idle, "Unknown" actually refers to the known time spent storing the data needed for the posterior execution analysis.

 /*
 - La documentación de posibles modificaciones en el código y/o en los experimentos, que consideren les permitirá mejorar el rendimiento del programa, y/o analizar el comportamiento desde otro punto de vista (por ejemplo: aislando secciones limitantes, cambiando estrategias, mejorando alguna política, etc.).
 Pueden proponer todas las mejoras que consideren, aunque se trabaje sólo en alguna de ellas, dadas las restricciones de tiempo del semestre.
 */

-// - We could try to avoid computing empty areas
-//   - If we do, We could add load balancing
-// - We could not compute the state of ghost atoms
-// - We could have multiple layers of ghost atoms

 = Conclusions <conclusion>